hugcis/benchmark_learning_efficiency/README.md

 # Benchmarking learning efficiency in deep reservoir computing

-This is the code to reproduce results from the paper *Cisneros, H., Mikolov, T., & Sivic, J. (2022).
-Benchmarking Learning Efficiency in Deep Reservoir Computing.
+This is the code to reproduce results from the paper

+*Benchmarking Learning Efficiency in Deep Reservoir Computing.
+Cisneros, H., Mikolov, T., & Sivic, J. (2022).
 1st Conference on Lifelong Learning Agents, Montreal, Canada*.

 ## Re-run experiments